Kia Tigers: 2010s

 Despite posting some solid batting numbers, the Tigers finished eighth in the standings, one place above the Hanwha Eagles, with a .422 winning percentage from their 128 games (54 wins, 74 losses).
-The team had the second-worst ERA in the League (5.52), and the joint most number of blown saves (21).
-Yang Hyeon-jong finished 2014 with 16 wins, his best figures since 2010.
+Yang Hyeon-jong finished the 2014 season with 16 wins, his best figures since 2010.
 First baseman Pill hit 19 home runs for the season, the same number as Na Ji-wan and Lee Beom-ho.
 Infielder An Chi-hong struck a career-best 18 home runs and a .339 batting average.

 The Tigers controversially re-signed manager Sun to a new two-year deal with an annual salary of 380 million won (US$359,500) and a 300 million won signing bonus just days after the regular season ended.
 Irate fans swamped the club's website demanding the 51-year-old tear up his new contract.
 Six days later, on October 25, Sun announced that he was stepping down as Tigers manager.

 On October 28, 2014, the club announced that Kim Ki-tae, born in Gwangju, would be their new manager, having signed a three-year deal.
-In 2013, Kim led the LG Twins to their first post-season in eleven years, but quit just a month into the new season.
+In 2013, Kim led the LG Twins to their first post-season in eleven years but quit just a month into the new season.
 As a player, Kim led the League in home runs (1994) and won the batting title in 1997.
 After retiring, Kim was voted the league's best-ever designated hitter.

 In 2017, the club, as the regular-season champions, automatically advanced to the 2017 Korean Series.
 They played the winner of the playoff series, the Doosan Bears, who defeated the NC Dinos in the playoff.
 Kia won the best-of-seven series, 4–1.
 Yang Hyeon-jong was named the series' most valuable player.

 Shortly after the 2019 season, the Tigers named former San Francisco Giants star Matt Williams as their first American manager.